dehero/mwscr/README.md

 ![Morrowind Screenshots](assets/icon.png)

 Original screenshots and videos from The Elder Scrolls III: Morrowind.
-No third-party mods.
+No graphic and unlore mods.
 No color filters.
 No interface.

 - [Site](https://mwscr.dehero.site)